abhiTronix/vidgear/README.md

 > **WriteGear handles various powerful Writer Tools that provide us the freedom to do almost anything imagine with multimedia files.**

-WriteGear API provide a High-Level complete, flexible & robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
+WriteGear API provide a complete, flexible & robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
 With WriteGear, we can process real-time video frames into a lossless compressed format with any suitable specification in just few easy [lines of codes][compression-mode-ex].
 These specifications include setting any video/audio property such as `bitrate, codec, framerate, resolution, subtitles,  etc.` easily as well complex tasks such as multiplexing video with audio in real-time(see this [example wiki][live-audio-wiki]).
 Best of all, WriteGear grants the freedom to play with any FFmpeg parameter with its exclusive custom Command function(see this [example wiki][custom-command-wiki]), while handling all errors robustly.

 In addition to this, WriteGear also provides flexible access to [**OpenCV's VideoWriter API**][opencv-writer] which provides some basic tools for video frames encoding but without compression.